 Wear a lightweight hat for extra protection.
 Make sure you pick a breathable fabric (no wool or polyester) and preferably a wide brim.
 I travel with a woven fedora that keeps my face from burning and shades my eyes.
 Plus, it’s a perfect makeshift fan.

 For anywhere that requires you to cover your shoulders, consider bringing a lightweight scarf.
+Store your scarf in a packing cube until you need it.
 This accessory is great for making a low-rise top more conservative, or for covering up your shoulders on the fly.

 Check out TFG’s favorite clothing items for a stylishly respectful look.